-This Korean staple has been re-imagined as a vegetarian dish and the result is incredible.
+This Korean staple has been reimagined as a vegetarian dish, and the result is incredible.
 The vegetables are cooked in oil until tender and then seasoned with salt to enhance their natural flavors.
-Then the rice is cooked with soy sauce and pepper, while an egg is fried in a separate pan.
+The rice is then cooked with soy sauce and pepper, while an egg is fried in a separate pan.

-Then, the rice, vegetable, and egg are layered in a bowl and served with sweet chili sauce.
-This dish isn’t fancy, but its quick, healthy, and delicious.
+The rice, vegetable, and egg are then layered in a bowl and served with sweet chili sauce.
+This dish isn’t fancy, but it’s quick, healthy, and delicious.

 Of course, food is not the only use that humans have found for the majestic bamboo plant.
-Over the centuries, resourceful people from China and intrepid travelers from all over the world have found many uses for the bamboo plant, from flooring to furniture to fabric.
+Over the centuries, resourceful people from China and intrepid travelers worldwide have found many uses for the bamboo plant, from flooring to furniture to fabric.

 Let’s look at some of those in more detail.

-People in China began to use bamboo to make rudimentary floors during the Ming Dynasty (beginning in the 1300s CE), but during the last years of the 20th-century bamboo sprung onto the commercial flooring market and the industry hasn’t looked back.
+People in China began to use bamboo to make rudimentary floors during the Ming Dynasty (beginning in the 1300s CE).
+Still, during the last years of the 20th-century, bamboo sprung onto the commercial flooring market, and the industry hasn’t looked back.

 There are many reasons why bamboo is prized as one of the best flooring materials in the world, but we’re going to list just a few:

-- Attractiveness – Bamboo planks are gorgeous in their natural state, showcasing the unique growth patterns of each plant, but they can be personalized by various finishes to fit in with any décor scheme.
+- Attractiveness – Bamboo planks are gorgeous in their natural state, showcasing each plant’s unique growth patterns, but various finishes can personalize them to fit in with any décor scheme.

-- Durability – Strand woven bamboo is so tough that it’s ranked higher than any hardwood on the Janka Hardness scale.
-That means that it lasts longer before it has to be repaired or refinished, as opposed to wood floors that have to be refinished every decade.
+- Durability – Strand woven bamboo is so tough that it’s.
+That means that it lasts longer before it has to be repaired or refinished instead of wood floors that have to be refinished every decade.

-- Eco-Friendliness – The bamboo plant is one of the fastest growing in the world, with the species used to make flooring (moso bamboo) reaching maturity in just 5-7 years, compared with 50-70 for hardwood trees.
-On top of that, bamboo harvesting does less damage to the local ecosystem than the logging industry and it often requires only half the amount of shipping.
+- Eco-Friendliness – The bamboo plant is one of the fastest-growing globally, with the species used to make flooring (Moso bamboo) reaching maturity in just 5-7 years, compared with 50-70 for hardwood trees.
+On top of that, bamboo harvesting does less damage to the local ecosystem than the logging industry, and it often requires only half the amount of shipping.

 Bamboo building materials

 Bamboo is one of the most used building materials in Asia, from small little huts to mansions for millionaires.
-It’s used in all areas of building from the tools used by builders (i.e. drills, ropes, scaffolding) to the actual parts that make up a house (i.e. water pipes, roofs, and floors).
+It’s used in all areas of the building, from builders’ tools (i.e., drills, ropes, scaffolding) to the actual parts that make up a house (i.e., water pipes, roofs, and floors).